-A root canal treatment involves the removal of the pulp, the soft center of your tooth.
+A root canal treatment removes the pulp, the soft center of your tooth.
 The pulp is composed of connective tissue, nerves, and blood vessels that help your teeth grow.
 Our dentist may suggest this procedure if the pulp has become inflamed, infected, or injured.

 What Damages the Pulp?